matthijsgroen/fp-experiments/posts/5-arrays-objects.md

 What did I like:

 - I finished the parser!
 Everything worked.
 I never though I would be able to implement it.
-So far I spend 2 evenings on it.
+So far I spent 2 evenings on it.
 - It felt nice to break loose from the functions already provided in the language, and do an own implementation for it.
 Its not something you would do in production code, but for a challenge like this, it is cool to also do the